Colorado Cannabis Crisis: 7th Recall of 2026 Hits Dispensaries

 Seventh Cannabis Recall of 2026: What’s Happening?

-The Colorado Marijuana Enforcement Division announced on February 5, 2026, that a significant batch of cannabis products sold at over thirty dispensaries statewide has been recalled due to potential contamination.
-Specific details on the contaminant are still under investigation, but early reports suggest the issue may involve pesticide residues or mold—both problems that have shown up in previous recalls.
-This is the seventh recall this year, and it's making a lot of people nervous.
+The Colorado Marijuana Enforcement Division (MED) announced on February 5, 2026, that a significant batch of cannabis products sold at over thirty dispensaries statewide has been recalled due to potential contamination.
+While specific details on the contaminant remain under investigation, early reports suggest the issue may involve pesticide residues or mold, both recurring problems in prior recalls.
+This marks the seventh such incident this year, raising serious concerns among consumers and industry stakeholders alike.

 Why Are Recalls So Frequent in Colorado?